10 Things to do in Placencia, Belize

 Scuba Diving

 Close to Placencia is the White Hole, but if the Blue Hole is what you’re interested in doing, it is also possible with a longer dive tour.
-Also from Placencia you can dive with the famous whale sharks during their mating season that spans between March and June.
+Also, from Placencia, you can dive with the famous whale sharks during their mating season, which spans between March and June.

 Sailing and Boat Rides